 Do Dry Flush Toilets Smell?

+If using one of the official Dry Flush toilets, then not really.
 One of the best features of these toilets is the zero-odor technology.
 There’s no need to cut holes in your RV for vents or use air fresheners to mask the smell.
 Each disposable liner cartridge fully encapsulates waste into a double-lined bag that’s odor-free.

 The double-lined bag also means you don’t have to worry about leaks, spills, or using heavy chemicals to clean the bowl.
 There are no odors or messes to worry about before, during, or after removing the cartridge.